pali-english/pali-english.github.io/README.md

 ashamed of what is not shameful;
 beings who uphold wrong view
 go to a bad place.

+    "Alajjitāye" - at what should cause shame "lajjanti" - they feel shame
+    "lajjitāye" - at what should not cause shame
+    "na" - not
+    "lajjare" - they feel shame
+    "Micchādiṭṭhisamādānā" - adopting wrong view
+    "sattā" - beings, living entities
+    "gacchanti" - go, are led
+    "duggatiṁ" - to a bad destination, to a bad place

 Abhaye bhayadassino,
 bhaye cābhayadassino;